-What Does CA Family Court Consider to Be a "Long Term Marriage"?
+What Does CA Family Court Consider to Be a “Long-Term Marriage”?

-California law defines a "long term marriage" as a marriage that is at least 10 years long from the date of marriage to the date of separation.
-In a long term marriage, the court will not set a termination date for spousal support.
-For long term marriage, the party paying support needs to prove that spousal support is no longer necessary for the supported party.
+California law defines a “long-term marriage” as a marriage that is at least 10 years long from the date of marriage to the date of separation.
+In a long-term marriage, the court will not set a termination date for spousal support.
+For long-term marriage, the party paying support needs to prove that spousal support is no longer necessary for the supported party.

-For a marriage of less than 10 years, the law presumes that spousal support will last for half the length of the marriage.
+For a marriage of fewer than 10 years, the law presumes that spousal support will last for half the length of the marriage.
 To continue support beyond half the length of the marriage, the supported party will need to prove that spousal support is still necessary.